 Education is one of the biggest markets in China.
-One of the most talked about start ups is an education company valued at an estimated $3 billion.
-More specifically, the education the industry is showing a lot of promise.
-Online English tutoring is said to grow to an $B billion dollar industry next year.
+One of the most talked-about start-ups is an education company valued at an estimated $3 billion.
+More specifically, the education industry is showing a lot of promise.
+Online English tutoring is said to grow to an $B billion-dollar industry next year.

 An overview of the market